sailboat-anon/api/README.md

 <
 ```
 ```
-you found the treasure!  you've successfully passed-back the JWT and you're accessing a protected endpoint.  fair winds!
+fair winds!  you've successfully passed-back the JWT and you're accessing a protected endpoint.

 				                  .
 				                .'|     .8